 Dear I really need to KNOW!!,

-If you would like to explore some of your feelings about this, or if this situation is more complicated than your question suggests, then it may make sense to talk with a counselor or someone you trust.
-Talking with someone may help you clarify your motivations, voice your fears, and facilitate potential communication with your boyfriend; however, it is your body and your decision to make.
+While the decision to tell others about your abortion or desire to get one is yours alone, you don't have to go through the decision process alone.
+If you would like to explore some of your feelings about this, or if this situation is more complicated than your question suggests, it may make sense to talk with a medical professional, a mental health professional, or someone you trust.
+You can also reach out to Planned Parenthood to talk about the different options you may have available to you.
+Talking with someone, whether it be a friend or a mental health professional, may help you clarify your motivations, voice your fears, and facilitate potential communication with your boyfriend.